Raddmou/MY-DAO/docs/design_pattern_desicions.md

 # Hash

-We used a hashing string pattern, using a mix of different variables to avoid rely only on `block.timestamp` and `blockhash`
+We used a hashing string pattern.

-Here is the code used in the DeliveryManager :
+Here is the code used in the DaoFactory :

 ```js
 /**